Overhead power line safety

 Accidents involving contact with overhead power lines can not only damage equipment, but also cause serious injuries and even death.

-If your job requires you to work near overhead power lines -- installing antennas, pruning trees or operating cranes, for example -- please exercise caution at all times.
+If your job requires you to work near overhead power lines — installing antennas, pruning trees or operating cranes, for example — make sure you exercise caution at all times.

 Overhead line safety precautions